 Xanda holds a large swathe of Hwange and was recently seen chasing off two nomadic young males on his own.

-He obviously took after his father who held vast areas of Hwange during his reign and fought off many would-be challengers single-handedly, even when he was sometimes outnumbered three to one.
+He obviously took after Cecil the lion who held vast areas of Hwange during his reign and fought off many would-be challengers single-handedly, even when he was sometimes outnumbered three to one.

 We watched for a while as the cubs called to their mothers and the mothers back to the cubs in an effort to move them to a new location.